medialab/hyphe/README.md

 Docker's containers are a bit voluminous: you should ensure at least 4GB of empty space is available before installing.

+- Install Docker:

-First install Docker on your machine following its [official installation instructions](https://docs.docker.com/installation/).
+  First, you should deploy Docker on your machine following its [official installation instructions](https://docs.docker.com/installation/).

   Once you've got Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line (it might already come built-in with Docker when installing on Windows or Mac OS X).

-Then you just need to get or build Hyphe's Docker images:

-- Download the code:
+- Download Hyphe:

-  First collect Hyphe's sourcecode from this git repository (recommended way to benefit from future updates) or download and uncompress a [zipped release](https://github.com/medialab/hyphe/releases), then enter the resulting directory:
+  Collect Hyphe's sourcecode from this git repository (recommended way to benefit from future updates) or download and uncompress a [zipped release](https://github.com/medialab/hyphe/releases), then enter the resulting directory:

   ```bash
   git clone https://github.com/medialab/hyphe.git hyphe